-My father, when he was dying of cancer at 67,
+My father, when dying of cancer at 67,

-(younger than I am now), confided this to me:
+(younger than I am now), confided to me:

-“I’ve never felt older than nineteen in my heart.”
+“I’ve never felt older than 19 in my heart.”

-It explains a lot, like how I too never feel quite
+It explains how I too never feel quite

 grown up.
-And my uncles were just the same: men
+And my uncles the same: men

-My heart was older when I was younger though,
+My heart felt older when I was younger,

-It’s good, I think now, for the heart to be
+It’s good, I think, for the heart to be

 a little stupid.
-A soft breeze blows; daffodils bloom this Sunday, and
+A soft breeze blows; daffodils

-I cherish a foolish hope that winter is done at last.
+bloom.
+I cherish a foolish hope winter is over.

-I may never make it back around to nineteen,
+I may never make it back to feeling 19,

-but that’s okay; my teen years were not my best —
+but then my teen years were not my best —